Originally published on December 10, 2013

-In order to troubleshoot a heat pump system’s components, you must first understand them.
+In order to troubleshoot the components of a heat pump system, you must first understand them.
 Since much of North America has transitioned into the heating season, it’s perfect timing to review a component commonly found in residential heat pump systems: the suction accumulator.

 What is a suction accumulator?

-Suction accumulators play a critical role when it comes to air-to-air and air-to-water heat pump applications.
+Suction accumulators are critical components of air-to-air and air-to-water heat pump systems.

-The system design must maintain a delicate balance and proper control of liquid refrigerant under low ambient heating conditions to adequately provide cooling to the compressor, and avoid excessive refrigerant ﬂoodback.
-If liquid refrigerant is allowed to flood through the system and return to the compressor without being evaporated, it may cause damage to the compressor.
+Air-source heat pumps must maintain a delicate balance and proper control of liquid refrigerant under low ambient heating conditions to adequately provide cooling to the compressor, and avoid excessive refrigerant ﬂoodback.
+If liquid refrigerant is allowed to flood through the system and return to the compressor without being evaporated, it can cause damage to the compressor.
 Depending on the type of compressor, this damage could range from liquid slugging, loss of oil (in the compressor), or bearing washout.

 To protect against floodbacks on systems vulnerable to liquid refrigerant damage such as heat pumps, the accumulator’s function is to intercept the liquid refrigerant before it can reach the compressor.
 When a coil defrost is required, the compressor is exposed to sudden surges of liquid that can create extreme stresses in the system.
 The accumulator can act as a receiver during the heating and defrost cycles when system imbalance or an overcharge from ﬁeld service could result in excessive liquid refrigerant in the system.

 The accumulator can store the refrigerant until needed and feed it back to the compressor at an acceptable rate.
 Major movements of refrigerant take place at the initiation and termination of a defrost cycle, and while it is not necessary or even desirable to stop this movement, it is essential that the rate at which the liquid refrigerant is fed back to the compressor be controlled.
 Along with this proper metering, the accumulator can effectively maintain the crankcase or bottom shell temperature at acceptable limits.
-A properly designed suction accumulator can provided excellent protection against both potential hazards and an increase in heat pump efficiency.
+A properly designed suction accumulator can provide excellent protection against both potential hazards and an increase in heat pump efficiency.